What sailing qualifications do I need to charter a bareboat yacht?

 Is the Mediterranean suitable for families taking their first sailing holiday?

-Yes, the Med is one of the best places for a family-friendly sailing holiday Continue Reading...
+Yes, for the most part he Mediterranean is one of the best places in the world for a family-friendly sailing holiday — especially if it’s your first time.
+Continue Reading...

 What are the differences between catamaran and monohull for Mediterranean sailing?

-The choice comes down to what kind of sailing experience you’re after Continue Reading...
+The choice between chartering a catamaran or a monohull comes down to what kind of sailing experience you are looking for.
+Continue Reading...

 Can you help plan my Mediterranean sailing holiday itinerary?

 Absolutely.
-We're here to make your Mediterranean sailing holiday seamless Continue Reading...
+At Sail Connections, we're here to make your Mediterranean sailing holiday seamless from the moment you get in touch.
+With years of experience and in-depth knowledge of the region, Continue Reading...